 My membership in and affiliation with the American Federations of Musicians local 802, Associated Musicians of Greater New York

 and the contractual guidelines provided accordingly, attests to my continuous quest and claim for decent and fair professional conditions always.

 Despite the long way we have come to establish understanding for the invaluable contribution that music and the arts make to our society, In addition to the fair amount of multi-tasking already involved in their work, musicians are for their livelihood often pressured to perform the makeshift work including anything imaginable under the old abuse of power clause as we in our society often encounter the misconception that culture and knowledge somehow will be successfully exchanged and communicated or even thrive under forced circumstances.

 Regardless of physical location, format and wrapping, the creative music work we do every day, year after year is built on mutual respect for and understanding

 of the cultural traditions that generated it all, and the people so honorably upholding and representing them to nurture and make our collective creative path possible.
 Any session organized via Stens Guitar Studio subscribe to these standards and adopt a conduct accordingly.
 Aggressive, demanding or demeaning requests will never be accepted here.
 Thank You all for participating in building an activity where respect and creative exchange is key.

-* In addition to membership in AMF American Federation of Musicians and BMI Broadcast Music International, I also do follow and support the social debate, commentary and music industry and work climate scrutiny of organizations Content Creators Coalition ( with Marc Ribot, Rosanne Cash ), Justice For Jazz and Jazz Foundation of America.
+* In addition to membership in AMF American Federation of Musicians and BMI Broadcast Music Inc, I also do follow and support the social debate, commentary and music industry and work climate scrutiny of organizations Content Creators Coalition ( with Marc Ribot, Rosanne Cash ), Justice For Jazz and Jazz Foundation of America.
 The forums where the people who create, make and teach music discuss the conditions according to which it is to be created and presented.